haruko0403/My_introduction/README.md

 For sharing my future code, I'll focus more on video tutorials, images, and articles.
 After all, losing a 5-year-old account has caused me significant losses.

-Even with my new account, my uploads are still restricted - I can only upload certain things.
-It's clearly a misunderstanding, and I'm still in communication with GitHub support, but I'm not sure if I'll ever get my original account back.

 As an individual user, I feel pretty helpless in this situation.
 Looks like I might have to pivot to creating video tutorials instead.
 Time to learn from those Indian programming YouTubers! [laughing]